madisonborrelli/madisonborrelli.github.io/aboutme.md

 subtitle: Research Interests
 ---

-I am interested in lithospheric and surface processes on terrestrial and icy bodies.
+I am a postdoc in the Planetary Geophysics group at Georgia Institute of Technology.
+I'm interested in lithospheric and surface processes on terrestrial and icy bodies.
 In particular I study volcanism and impact craters on Venus, and impacts on icy moons of the outer solar system.

-What else do you need?

 ### My story